dbt-labs/docs.getdbt.com/website/snippets/_cloud-environments-info.md

 - `+` (plus sign)
 - `%` (percentage sign)

-If you're developing in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) or [orchestrating job runs](/docs/deploy/deployments), Extended Attributes parses through the provided YAML and extracts the keys.
-For each individual key:
+If you're developing in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) or [orchestrating job runs](/docs/deploy/deployments), Extended Attributes parses through the provided YAML and extracts the profiles.yml attributes.
+For each individual attribute:

 - If the key exists in another source (such as your project settings), it will replace its value in the profile.
 - If the key doesn't exist, it will add the key or value pair to the profile.